 Specifications and LMHA Commitment

 The LMHA Section 3 Program Coordinator will assist staff, contractors and developers in complying with the requirements of Section 3 of the HUD Act of 1968, as amended in 1994.
-HUD has established percentage hiring and contracting goals that, when met, will demonstrate satisfactory efforts to comply with Section 3.
+HUD has established goals that, when met, will demonstrate satisfactory efforts to comply with Section 3.
 The LMHA, by this program, affirms its commitment to maximize, to the greatest extent feasible, the creation of employment, training, and contracting opportunities for low-and very low-income persons.
 Further, the LMHA also commits to provide procedural assistance to contractors and developers on all matters relating to this program, as needed, to achieve the program’s goals.

 Download or view LMHA's Section 3 brochure.